PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 The cliff marked in red, the forest in green; the arrows in the forest mean to connote a rise in the terrain; it was meant to go upwards here - next to it the marketplace.
 The Abandoned Mine (VM) more south behind the bridge.
 In the east the originally imagined position of the stone circle is seen.
 {: .caption }

-As already noted above, Mike had signified the marketplace on both of these maps by this scribble of a ropeway, which would be interpreted differently by Ralf.
+As already noted above, Mike had signified the marketplace on both of these maps by this scribble of a ropeway, which would be interpreted differently by Ralf, the concept artist.

+The Old Temple ruins (Monastery) and the Bandits camp were not yet part of the concept at this point in time and are thus not appearing on Mikes maps.

 ## Ralfs Concept Art